Oslandia/postile/README.md

     http://localhost:8080/z/x/y.pbf?layer=boundaries&fields=id,name

-`fields` is optionnal, and when absent only geometries are encoded in the vector tile.
+`fields` is optional, and when absent only geometries are encoded in the vector tile.

 ---
 *For a concrete example using OpenMapTiles schema see [this tutorial](https://github.com/ldgeo/postile-openmaptiles)*